gbif/embl-adapter/README.md

 ## Database
 The data is stored in the postgres database after execution.
-Each dataset has own table with raw data.
+Each dataset has own table with raw and processed data.

 Database is created only once in the target environment and tables are cleaned up before every run.